-Day Minutes for science: Minutes for science: - Instructional format: Asynchronous Synchronous Instructional format: Asynchronous Synchronous Lesson or part of lesson: Lesson or part of lesson: Mode of instruction: Preview Review Teach full lesson live Teach using synchronous suggestions Students work independently using: @Home Packet @Home Slides and @Home Student Sheets @Home Videos Mode of instruction: Preview Review Teach full lesson live Teach using synchronous suggestions Students work independently using: @Home Packet @Home Slides and @Home Student Sheets @Home Videos Students will Teacher will Students will Teacher will
+Day Minutes for science: Minutes for science: Instructional format: Asynchronous Synchronous Instructional format: Asynchronous Synchronous Lesson or part of lesson: Lesson or part of lesson: Mode of instruction: Preview Review Teach full lesson live Teach using synchronous suggestions Students work independently using: Printed @Home Slides Digital @Home Slides @Home Videos Mode of instruction: Preview Review Teach full lesson live Teach using synchronous suggestions Students work independently using: Printed @Home Slides Digital @Home Slides @Home Videos Students will Teacher will Students will Teacher will

 Look at the Students will columns.
-What are students working in the lesson(s) Some Types of Written Work in Amplify Science that you could collect, review, or provide feedback on?
+What are students working in the lesson(s) Some Types of Written Work in Amplify Science above that you could collect, review, or provide feedback on?
 See Some Types of Written Work in Amplify Science to the right for guidance.
 If there isn't a work product listed above, do you want to add one?
-Make notes below Daily written reflections Homework tasks Investigation notebook pages Written explanations (typically at the end of Chapter) Diagrams Recording pages for Sim uses, investigations, etc How will students submit this work product to you?
-See the Completing and Submitting Written Work tables to the right for guidance on how Completing Written Work Submitting Written Worl students can complete and submitting written work tables to the right for guidance of now students can complete and submit work.
-Plain paper and pencil (videos include prompts for setup) (6-8) Student platform Investigation Notebook Record video or audio file describing work/answering prompt Teacher-created digital format (Google Classroom, etc) Take a picture with a smartphone and email text to teacher Through teacher-created digital format During in-school time (hybrid model) or lunch/materials pick-up times (6-8) Hand-in button on student platform How will you differentiate this lesson for diverse learners?
-(Navigate to the lesson level or the standard Amplify Science platform and click on differentiation in the left menu.)
+Make notes below.
+Daily written reflections (6-8) Homework tasks (K-5) Investigation notebook pages Written explanations (typically at the end of Chapter) Diagrams Recording pages for Sim uses, investigations, etc How will students submit this work product to you?
+Completing Written Work Submitting Written Work See the Completing and Submitting Written Work tables to the right for guidance on how students can complete and submit work.
+Plain paper and pencil (videos include prompts for setup) (6-8) Student platform Investigation Notebook Record video or audio file describing work/answering prompt Teacher-created digital format (Google Classroom, etc) Take a picture with a smartphone and email or text to teacher Through teacher-created digital format During in-school time (hybrid model) or lunch/materials pick-up times (6-8) Hand-in button on student platform

+How will you differentiate this lesson for diverse learners?
+(Navigate to the lesson level on the standard Amplify Science platform and click on differentiation in the left menu.)